smlund/warp_ecr_beamline/readme.txt

 lund@frib.msu.edu
 517-908-7291

+Chun Yan (Jonathan) Wong
+Physics and Astronomy Department
+Michigan State University
+wong@nscl.msu.edu
+517-908-7465

 To initialize the repository,

-   % git clone  git@github.com:smlund/warp_ecr_beamline.git
+   % git clone  git@github.com:smlund/warp_ion_frontend.git

-This will create a directory, ./warp_ecr_beamline where command was run with the archive files.
+This will create a directory, ./warp_ion_frontend where command was run with the archive files.

-To get the latest version descend into directory warp_ecr_beamline and run:
+To get the latest version descend into directory warp_ion_beamline and run:

   % git pull

 When modifying the repository (for those with edit privilege, please contact me if you want to contribute and I will add you)

-  ... edit files etc
+  ... edit files etc then checkin (use readme.txt as example here) using:
   % git add readme.txt
   % git commit -m "SML: updated readme.txt file"
   % git push